Econonic Growth, Cycles and Policy

 if we then take the integral over all goods, we get:

-Hence, we obtain the equilibrium as: _(remember that )_and .
+Hence, we obtain the equilibrium as: (remember that ) and .

 For the indidual good, this means: